 2) In the black Command Prompt window, type:

 Windows will scan your system for corrupted files, and attempt to fix any it finds.
 The results will display in this window, so please leave it open until the operation is complete.

 “C-States” is short for “CPU States”.
 They’re basically power saving options – they turn down your system’s voltage, multipliers, etc. so your computer uses as little power as possible when it’s idle.
-Disabling C-States (turning off the power saving options) can make your computer more stable, and reduce the chance of unexpected problems like PC freezing or random rebooting.
+Disabling C-States (turning off the power saving options) can make your computer more stable, and reduce the chance of unexpected problems like random freezing or rebooting.
 To disable C-States:

 1) Restart your computer, and when you see the logo screen (example below), press the Setup key defined by your manufacturer.
 It should be listed on the logo screen.
 (Different manufacturers use different keys, but it’s usually F2, F1, Esc, F12, Delete or a combination of these keys.)

 If you’re not fast enough, and the logo screen disappears before you hit the Setup key, just wait for Windows to finish starting up, then restart your computer and try again.

 2) Once in your BIOS setup, use the arrow keys on your keyboard to navigate to the main menu.
 Go to Advanced tab, and choose the CPU Configuration option.

 3) Both C1E Function and Intel(R) C-STATE tech should be Disabled.
 If they’re not, use your keyboard up and down arrows to navigate the list of options, highlight the setting you want to change, press Enter on your keyboard, then press the up or down arrow on your keyboard to change the value to Disabled.